jhajek/forge/_posts/2022-09-29-Installting-Graphite-and-Grafana-Ubuntu-20045.md

 sudo dpkg -i grafana_9.1.6_amd64.deb
 ```

 **But** the latest Grafana versions assume you are using systemd version 247+ which supports a feature called `ProtectProc`.
 [This hides processes `/proc` from the services](https://www.sherbers.de/use-temporaryfilesystem-to-hide-files-or-directories-from-systemd-services "webpage for explaining ProtectProc").
-Unfortunately, Ubuntu 20.04.5 supports only systemd version 245.
+Unfortunately, Ubuntu 20.04.5 uses systemd version 245.
 So a simple find/replace command using `sed` to comment out this feature will be needed, or upgrade to Ubuntu 22.04.1 Jammy.

 ```bash
 # After Grafana install